-Many successful regional and national companies would rather lease the property they occupy for their trade or business, than own it.
-Leasing frees up corporate funds for further business expansion, rather than tying up capital in “brick and mortar.”
+Many successful regional and national companies lease the properties they occupy for their trade or business.
+Rather than tying up capital in “brick and mortar”, it frees up corporate funds for further business expansion.
 Because their company name and logo are typically on the building they are leasing, and the public perception is one of ownership, they have a vested interest in assuring the taxes are paid, the building is in good repair and the grounds and facilities are clean and maintained.
 Leasing the building on a triple-net lease basis gives the companies the control they desire over their physical environment without the capital commitment of ownership.

 Some examples of quality net-lease tenants that we work with are: Family Dollar, Walgreens, CVS, the U.S. Government, Taco Bell, Dollar General, Checker Auto Parts, Goodyear Tire, Fresenius Medical Care, Barnes and Noble, Microsoft, PetsMart, Jiffy Lube, Federal Express, Applebees, Tractor Supply Co., and Marie Calendars.